GenesisEducationKyiv/software-engineering-school-4-0-hrvadl/rw/README.md

 # Ratewatcher microservice (rw)

-This service is responsible for getting latest exchange rate for USD -> UAH.
-Currently uses [exchange rate](https://app.exchangerate-api.com/) service.
+This service is responsible for getting latest exchange rate for USD -> UAH and submitting it to the queue.

 ## Available tasks